EleniNtz13/Public-Library-Internship-Sparta/week-03/week-03-report.md

 excel_data/forms.py
 ```

-Add the exact code provided in the corresponding project file.
+Add the exact form code provided in the corresponding project files.
+This file defines the Django form used for manual book entry.

 ---